Here are my other Brazos Bend

 Turtles so much) was a book that I'd read back in Elementary School (I

-paintings and sketches.
-The margins of the pages are filled with all kinds
+and sketches.
+The margins of the pages are filled with all

 of natural history facts.

-I can touch just one person with these pages as much as that book touched
+I can inspire just one person with these pages as much as that book

 me so many years ago.